KhayaDillon/rails-reading-list-manager-project/planner.md

 --Library pg lists all books
---User can create/add shelves (has a default 'Reading' and 'Completed' shelf) --User can add a book to one of their shelves from Library --User can can keep track of what page they're one --User can change status of book
+--User can create/add shelves (has a default 'Reading' and 'Completed' shelf) --User can add a book to one of their shelves from Library --User can keep track of what page they're on
+--User can change status of book
 -(currently reading, plan to read, on hold, finished, dropped) -dropped books are removed from shelf